jbuhacoff/manifest-js/README.md

 in the manifest.
 It might be appropriate for housekeeping tasks like doing a similar fix in each repository.

-## Using local repositories

-If you are using source control with a project that is not yet shared anywhere, you can define repositories in `src` and skip the `io` definitions.
-Commands that interact with remote servers will either not work or emit warnings that `io` definitions are missing.

-## Synchronizing manifests

-It's recommended to keep the manifest repository itself always on the `master` branch so it can be used for immediate sharing of newly created or deleted manifest names with the team.

 # Design

 ## Manifest files